+Due to the enormous mounting casualties of WWII, Cayce suffered from extreme exhaustion.
+He conducted reading after reading for grieving families.
+Advised to stop, even by his spirit guides, Cayce refused, and made the ultimate sacrifice.
 Edgar Cayce died from pneumonia in 1945.
-Due to the enormous mounting casualties in WWII, Cayce suffered from extreme exhaustion.
-He conducted reading after reading for grieving families.
-Advised to stop, even by his spirit guides, Cayce refused and made the ultimate sacrifice.

 - The over 14,000 readings Cayce gave are numbered only thereby keeping the names of the patients and clients anonymous.

 - Although often referred to as a seer, psychic, or clairvoyant, Edgar Cayce was actually a Trance Channel.